 Whether you’re after a cool long ’do or a respectable short cut, there are plenty of fresh, exciting options to suit all tastebuds and hair textures.
 Read ahead for our curated roundup of five trendy men’s haircuts from the catwalk you should try this season.

 Trendy men’s haircuts from the runways

-Seen at: Dries Van Noten, James Long, Margaret Howell, Berluti, Craig Green
+Seen at: Dries Van Noten, James Long, Margaret Howell, Berluti, Craig Green.

 But while last season was all about harsh, blunt bangs that tend to be quite unforgiving for those with less defined bone structures, this spring/summer is all about a relaxed and altogether more flattering look.
 We’re talking textured, piecey fringes that ooze a certain nonchalant charm, while still delivering a playfully punchy effect.

 Get the look: For this style to work, it’s crucial that you keep the top longer so that you can comb it forward and craft into a fringe.
 You can take the back and sides much shorter, but the key is to request for scissors – rather than clippers – to maintain a softer effect.

 Slick side parts

-Seen at: Louis Vuitton, Paul smith, Ermenegildo Zegna, Oliver Spencer, Canali
+Seen at: Louis Vuitton, Paul smith, Ermenegildo Zegna, Oliver Spencer, Canali.

 The lowdown: Favoured by 9-5 businessmen past and present, a neat and dapper side-part is a haircut that will never go out of style.
 But with so many designers adopting the look to pair with handsome two-pieces, as well as more casual separates, proof is in the pudding that an updated version of this slick hairdo boasts more versatility than ever before.

 While the top must be kept longer, in order to allow it to be combed over to one side, you have the choice of keeping some length at back and sides for a cool retro-inspired outcome, or taking them shorter (try tapered or with an undercut) for a more dramatic, youthful look.

-Seen at: Burberry, Belstaff, Katie Eary, Christophe Lemaire
+Seen at: Burberry, Belstaff, Katie Eary, Christophe Lemaire.

 But while it’ll essentially always be about height with this hairstyle, the more modern interpretations – and one which we’ve been seeing a lot of on the catwalks lately – promote depth and volume without looking too structured.

 Get the look: To be able to replicate this look with success, the most important thing is to have a good base cut, so really communicate to your barber what exactly you want.
 A longer top part is essential for creating the quiff, but how he/she cuts your hair will have a direct impact on what it’ll look like after styling.

-Seen at: Balenciaga, Bottega Veneta, Paul Smith, Dries Van Noten, Jil Sander, MSGM
+Seen at: Balenciaga, Bottega Veneta, Paul Smith, Dries Van Noten, Jil Sander, MSGM.

 Designed to really showcase those big, bouncy locks some of you gents have naturally been blessed with, this trending look is perfect for those with very curly to coily and even afro textures.
 Finally, it’s time to embrace those curls and turn up the volume for maximum impact.
 Best paired with a clean shaven complexion for the most handsome results.

 Get the look: If you’re the proud owner of a super curly mane, you may well have experienced some (or a lot of) resistance in the past when attempting to tame it.
 Well, consider it a problem solved, because it’s all about letting your hair run wild this season.

 The mob (man-bob)

-Seen at: Hermes, Etro, Damir Doma, Dior Homme, Saint Laurent
+Seen at: Hermès, Etro, Damir Doma, Dior Homme, Saint Laurent.

 The lowdown: Still loving life in the long lane?
 Gents, meet: the mob, A.K.A. man bob.
-While 2015 was all about longer lengths and the various updo options that came with, spring/summer 2016 is all about a slighter shorter style – think anywhere from just below the chin to shoulder-length – with plenty of soft layers built in for a neater, seventies-inspired look.
-Touted as the new man bun, this haircut is great for men looking to grow out their hair, or those desperate for a lower maintenance version of their existing long cut.
+While 2015 was all about longer lengths and the various updo options that came with, spring/summer 2016 is all about a slighter shorter style – think anywhere from just below the chin to shoulder-length – with plenty of soft layers built in for a neater, ’70s-inspired look.

 Get the look: Good news: this trendy new length couldn’t be easier to maintain and style on a day to day basis.
 And it’s one that works to complement – rather than against – most hair textures, too.